iadvize/documentation/Documentation.md

 ## Developer Policy (in progress)
 Developers host their code on their own host service.
 Developers are responsible for the connector maintenance.
-Developers can set their app’s price (monthly fee or based on the number of conversations).
+Developers can set their app’s price (monthly fee per user).
 If it’s not a free app, developers must be a legal person.

 # API